Arnavvs/Project_Samarth/README.md

 * `requirements.txt`: The list of all Python packages needed.
 * `crop_data.py` / `rainfall.py`: (Optional) Scripts used to fetch the raw data from data.gov.in.

-## 🔒 .gitignore

-To keep your secrets and large files out of Git, create a `.gitignore` file with the following content: